Iranian activists accuse morality police of assault after teenage girl hospitalized - KTVZ

 By Mostafa Salem, Teele Rebane, Sahar Akbarzai and Jomana Karadsheh, CNN

-A Norway-based group focused on Kurdish rights, Hengaw Organization for Human Rights, said that 16-year-old Armita Geravand, originally from Kermanshah, was subject to “severe physical assault” by the morality police and has been in a coma since Sunday.
+A Norway-based group focused on Kurdish rights, Hengaw Organization for Human Rights, said that 16-year-old Armita Geravand was “assaulted” by morality police and has been in a coma since Sunday.
 Another opposition network, IranWire, said it had obtained information that Geravand was admitted to the hospital with “head trauma.”

+“Prior to her arrival at the Shohada metro station, female morality police officers approached her and requested that she adjust her hijab.
+This request resulted in an altercation with the morality police officers physically assaulting Armita.
+She was pushed, leading to her collapse,” Hengaw staffer Awyer Shekhi told CNN.

+“Following this confrontation, she managed to enter the metro, but collapsed later on,” Shekhi added.

 CNN could not verify the information published by Hengaw and Iranwire, who have in the past covered Iranian protests extensively.